 The harmattan wind blew in a strange way.
-It is cold but very dry, like winter in a desert.
+It was cold but very dry, like winter in a desert.

 In harmattan, mornings are usually quiet.
 Everyone is apparently more concerned about what to cover up with, or what softening balm to apply to their drying lips, than looking for what to say.
 In fact, some, like me, come down with a burnt throat in harmattan, making speech extremely undesirable.